codereading/codereading_thor/README.md

 ```

+##Sidebars
+Explain topics in more detail that are mentioned in the explanation but which are a little off topic

-### Sidebar - How to inspect whats going on inside whilst on the go
+### Sidebar - How to inspect whats going on inside a gem
 #### use puts statements
 simple example